FerrisOfficial/Facebook-PokeBackBot/README.md

 ## User Manuala

-Fill in these lines of code according to your Facebook login details
+Fill in these lines of code according to your Facebook login details:

 ```
 userName = "Jan@gmail.com"